zumaad/routeplanner/README.md

 not use any of the supported protocols that browsers allow you to use.

 <h3><b>Running the backend</b></h3>
+Make sure you have a mongo server up and running (on the default port) as the backend needs to connect to a mongo instance.

-install the dependencies: "pip3 install -r requirements.txt"
+<b>install the dependencies:</b> "pip3 install -r requirements.txt"
-run the server: python3 mongowrapper.py
+<b>run the server:</b> python3 mongowrapper.py

 <h3><b>querying the backend</b></h3>